 For more control, Voice Record Pro (iOS only, free or € 7 for an ad-free version) offers a start screen on which you can make various settings.
 Tinker with the gain control to keep distortion to a minimum, or increase the sample rate, bit rate, and encoding quality to improve the fidelity of your final recording.

-On Android, Titanium Recorder (Android only, free with ads) offers one of the most complete solutions for sound recording.
+On Android, Titanium Recorder (Android only, free, with ads) offers one of the most complete sound recording solutions.
 Tap the menu button (three dots) in the top right and go to Settings.
-Here you can adjust the sample rate, bit rate and gain to capture as much detail as possible for your recorded sound.
+Here you can adjust the sample rate, bit rate and gain to capture as much detail as possible for your recorded audio.

 Another excellent option is Recforge II (Android only, free or € 3 for an ad-free version with longer recordings), which combines user control with automatic settings.
 This app allows you to configure the recording format and bit rate by tapping the menu button (three lines) in the top left and opening Settings.
 That way, you can also decide whether you want the app to record through all of your device's microphones or just one of them.
 The app alone can automatically control the gain settings.
 However, if you choose the free version, you won't be able to record clips that are longer than three minutes - you will have to sign up to upgrade.